MY-Climate-Observatory/myco-data/README.md

 This folder contains societal interactions and community engagement data related to sustainability.

-* `In Progress` Environmental departments' twitter engagement
+* `In Progress` Environmental Departments' Twitter Engagement

 ## Contributing Guide